ABOUT THE ADOPTION PROCESS

 Adoption Dreams Come True has a process in place that allows us to maintain a strong commitment to excellence as we serve our adoptive families.

-- Step 1 is a free consultation at the office or by telephone if you are unable to come to Fort Collins.
+- Step 1 is a free consultation at our Fort Collins office, or by telephone if you are unable to make it to Fort Collins.
 We will answer your questions and provide you with materials explaining our process and fees.
 These consultations are individual and not done in a group meeting.

 - Step 2 is to be added to our “Wait List”.
 There is no obligation to be on this list but it does assign you a number to determine your position as we move families forward to be on the “Active List”.